Taking Children Seriously: a new view of children

 “What do children need?”

-– Helen Hunter Clarke-Fields, 2019 Raising Good Humans
+– Hunter Clarke-Fields, 2019 Raising Good Humans

 How about this6 marital advice to ignore your wife’s wishes in favour of what you think she needs: